anan-dad/pendulum/README.md

 # Policy Gradient on modified Pendulum-v0

 Apply REINFORCE and ACTOR-CRITIC algorithm on modified Pendulum-v0.
-The details about the env modification can be found at `pendulum.py`.
+The details about the environment modification can be found at `pendulum.py`.

 <img src="imgs/02.png">

 ## Optimisation